bareb0w/satchelone-to-google-calendar/README.md

 ## Limitations

-- The satchelone calendar only shows about 3 weeks worth of lessons you will need to set the script to run periodically (about once a week)
+- The SatchelOne calendar displays approximately 3 weeks of lessons; set the script to run periodically (e.g., weekly).
-- The auth token is only valid for ~1 month which will need to be manually replace after it expires
+- Auth token is valid for ~1 month, manually replace after expiration.

 ## Warnings

-- **Do not** share your authorization token with anyone as it is possible to control most of satchelone's function using it like managing todos and possibly even submitting work to teachers.
+- **Authorization Token**:
+  - Never share your authorization token to prevent potential misuse on SatchelOne.